US Cash Products-Chicago gasoline extends gains on refinery outage

 Group Three gasoline differentials rose by a more modest 1.75 cents a gallon

-N-grade gasoline inventories were low in the central and northern tiers of its
+gasoline inventories were low in the central and northern tiers of its Midwest

 On the Gulf Coast, gasoline markets retreated from Thursday's gains on